Updated July 14, 2023

 Types of Risk Analysis

 Types of risk analysis include analysis of different genres of risk.
 A company may face business-related, non-business related risk & finance-related risks.
 Each one of these is discussed below:

 - Business Related Risk: This is the average risk suffered by the owners of an entity.
 Every business has some inherent risks in it.
 The risk managers are the analyzers of business who take care of possible risks.
 Business-related risks can be stock out a situation in the company, non-availability of critical resources to run the entity’s operations, an increase in competitors, etc.

 - NoN-Business Related Risk: These risks are around the business & not directly related.
 Due to no direct link with the companies, such risks are not controllable by an entity.
 Examples include political risk, economic downturns for an entire industry, Covid-2019, etc. Such risks are difficult to deal with since it entirely depends on the outsiders of the business (such as Government policies, demand cycle, a vaccine for a virus, etc.)

 - Financial Related Risk: Finance is the blood for the smooth running of the business.
 Non-availability of liquidity to expand an entity’s operations, non-availability of potential investors for business, etc., are some of the finance-related risks.
 These risks can be eliminated but not that easy.
 It requires the expertise of professional risk managers.

 Risk Analysis Table

 The risk analysis table is the outcome of the process of risk analysis.
-We normally provide a risk analysis matrix in which risk is identified for each process & controls are suggested thereat.
-Let’s consider a blank template for risk matrix for treasury management within the entity:
+We usually provide a risk analysis matrix in which risk is identified for each process & controls are suggested thereat.
+Let’s consider a blank template for the risk matrix for treasury management within the entity: